Foundations on the Hill and District Meetings

 As Gov. Jared Polis started his first term, he joined CEOs at our Leadership Forum to discuss his four key priorities and how they aligned with many of the focus areas of Colorado foundations.

-To mark the many times former Gov. John Hickenlooper met with our CEOs and addressed our full membership, our Board Chair and CEO presented him with our own version of a “proclamation” at our Annual Meeting at the Governor’s Mansion in November 2018 (pictured right).
+To mark the many times former Gov. John Hickenlooper met with our CEOs and addressed our full membership, our then Board Chair Mark Andersen and CEO Joanne Kelley presented him with our own version of a “proclamation” at our Annual Meeting at the Governor’s Mansion in November 2018. (pictured right).